 Our competitors also may obtain FDA approval for their products more rapidly than we may obtain approval for ours.
-For example, Biogen, Inc., a large biopharmaceutical company, is currently seeking regulatory approval in the U.S. for aducanumab.
-Aducanumab is a proprietary investigational drug candidate (human monoclonal antibody) that has been intensely studied for the treatment of Alzheimer's disease.
-The safety and efficacy data with aducanumab are complex and subject to debate.
-However, aducanumab may become the first therapy since 2003 to receive FDA approval in patients with Alzheimer's disease.
+For example, in June 2021, Biogen, Inc., a large biopharmaceutical company, received FDA approval for aducanumab (human monoclonal antibody) for the treatment of Alzheimer's disease using an accelerated approval pathway.
+Aducanumab's safety and efficacy profile is complex and subject to debate.
+Since its approval in 2021, aducanumab has had modest clinical utilization due to its high cost, lack of widespread reimbursement and other reasons.
+We are also aware that Eli Lilly, a large biopharmaceutical company, has announced that in 2022 it plans to petition the FDA for accelerated approval of donanemab, its monoclonal antibody drug candidate for the proposed treatment of Alzheimer's disease.